 Color blindness is a color vision deficiency affecting a person's ability to properly perceive certain colors, such as red and green or, more rarely, blue and yellow.
 Color blindness occurs when light sensitive cells of the retina — which transmit images to the brain — fail to respond to wavelength variations that help a person properly see colors.
 In many cases, the cause of a person's individual color blindness may not be known, although the condition is generally known to be caused by eye, nerve, or brain damage; genetic factors; or exposure to certain chemicals.

-At our Southside Chicago practice near Bridgeview and Hinsdale, color blindness treatment is provided in the form of specially designed contact lenses.
-Because they are tinted, these contacts help our patients correct for the color distortions brought on by color blindness.
+At our Southside Chicago practice near Bridgeview and Hinsdale, color blindness treatment is provided in the form of specially designed contact lenses and spectacle eyeglass lenses.
+Because they are tinted, these lenses help our patients correct for the color distortions brought on by color blindness.
 Our Southside Chicago-based eye care professionals will carefully analyze your needs and determine the appropriate course of action to help you correctly see the colors that surround you every day.

 Computer Vision Syndrome